 What is TLS handshake failed, and how do I fix it?

 TLS handshake failures point to certificate or server configuration problems.
 Check certificate validity, time synchronization, and ensure the client trusts the server’s certificate.
+Total vpn wont connect heres exactly what to do 2026

 How do I fix DNS leaks when using a VPN?